schrags08/redirector/README.md

 Add a `redirectUrl` query string parameter to the URL

-Proved your encoded destination URL as the value for the parameter:
+Provide your encoded destination URL as the value for the parameter:

 e.g. [https://schrags08.github.io/redirector/index.html?redirectUrl=https%3A%2F%2Ffarkusmusic.bandcamp.com](https://schrags08.github.io/redirector/index.html?redirectUrl=https%3A%2F%2Ffarkusmusic.bandcamp.com)